Linearly convergent bilevel optimization with single-step inner methods: Numerical experiments

 \subsection{Numerical setup}

-Our algorithm implementations are available on Zenodo \cite{suonpera2022codes}.
-To solve the adjoint equation in the FEFB and implicit methods, we use Matlab's \verb|bicgstab| implementation of the stabilized biconjugate gradient method \cite{van1992bi} with tolerance $10^{-10}$ for denoising, $10^{-5}$ for deconvolution, and respective maximum iteration counts $1\cdot10^{4}$ and $2\cdot10^{3}$.
+Our algorithm implementations are available on Zenodo \cite{suonpera2023codes}.
+To solve the adjoint equation in the FEFB and implicit methods, we use Matlab's \verb|bicgstab| implementation of the stabilized biconjugate gradient method \cite{van1992bi} with tolerance $10^{-5}$, and maximum iteration count $10^{3}$.
+With the AID we use 50 conjugate gradient iterations.
+These choices, as well as the choice of the number of inner iterations for the implicit method and the AID, have been made by trial and error to be as small as possible while obtaining an apparently stable algorithm.